giantswarm/gitops-template/docs/add_mc.md

 Once all the above steps are completed, the MC's Flux can be initially configured to work against this repository.

 Bear in mind Flux needs GitHub credentials since the repository is private.
-This instruction assumes such credentials are available in the `github-giantswarm-https-credentials` Kubernetes Secret, created according to the [FluxCD installation intranet page](https://intranet.giantswarm.io/docs/support-and-ops/installation-setup-guide/fluxcd-installation/#create-a-secret-for-private-repository-access) in a `default` namespace.
+This instruction assumes such credentials are available in the `github-https-credentials` Kubernetes Secret, created according to the [FluxCD installation intranet page](https://intranet.giantswarm.io/docs/support-and-ops/installation-setup-guide/fluxcd-installation/#create-a-secret-for-private-repository-access) in the `default` namespace.

 1. Create a GitRepository CR: